How To Replace Wood Staircase Spindles With Iron Balusters

 What is a baluster?

-A baluster is the vertical piece of a stair case that helps support the hand rail between larger posts and close the gaps between posts for safety.
+A baluster is the vertical piece of a staircase that helps support the hand rail between larger posts and close the gaps between posts for safety.
 Balusters are often decorative and are most often made out of wood or metal.

 What is the difference between balusters and stair spindles?